Are wood-fired hot tubs worth the work?

 Most people default to purchasing an electric hot tub and are done with it.
 What if you considered a wood-fired hot tub?
 Electrically heated tubs tend to be more economical, as well as more convenient.
 So why choose a wood-fired tub?

-Overall, wood-fired hot tubs heat up quickly, require little maintenance, and last a long time.
+Overall, wood-fired hot tubs heat up quickly, require little maintenance, and last long.
 On average, wood-fired tubs heat up as much as six times faster than their electric counterpart!
 In addition, while all variations of hot tubs have to be drained and cleaned regularly, wood-fired tubs feature a stainless steel interior that eliminates the need for harsh pool chemicals.
 The sturdy stainless steel combined with solid wood (usually cedar) ensures your hot tub will last far longer than an electric hot tub made of degrading plastics.

 So why is this article titled "Are Wood-Fired Hot Tubs Worth the Work?"